chevrettelab/gator-gc/readme.md

 ## Authors

-- Developer: José D. D. Cediel-Becerra
-- Code reviewers: Valérie de Crécy-Lagard and Marc G. Chevrette
+- Code, design, and development: José D. D. Cediel-Becerra,  Marc G. Chevrette
 - Afiliation: Microbiology & Cell Science Deparment, University of Florida
 - Please contact José at jcedielbecerra@ufl.edu if there are any issues